memN0ps/arsenal-rs/README.md

 ## Reflective Loader in Rust (4KB in size)

 A small reflective loader PoC in Rust.
-I remade this from my old project, which is almost the same but smaller file size: https://github.com/memN0ps/arsenal-rs/tree/main/rdi-rs
+I remade this from my old project (https://github.com/memN0ps/arsenal-rs/tree/main/rdi-rs), which is almost the same but has a smaller file size, thanks to this repo: https://github.com/johnthagen/min-sized-rust

 ## Features